 After that, it’s time to send out a notice to all homeowners.
 Again, depending on state laws and your governing documents, you may need a majority vote to proceed with an online voting system.
 Most of the time, though, the HOA board can make the decision to do so.

-Assuming a majority of members are in favor, you can now research various online voting systems.
-There are plenty of companies that can provide you with such a service.
-There are even free ones you can get online, though those may not be as reliable or secure.
+Assuming a majority of members are in favor, you can now research various HOA online voting software.
+There are plenty of companies and websites that can provide you with online HOA election services.
+There are even free HOA voting software or programs you can get online, though those may not be as reliable or secure.

 Send out requests for proposals and then evaluate the bids of each company.
 You can do this with the help of your HOA manager.
 Select one that suits your needs and price range.

 Although maintaining involvement and votes in a homeowners association can always be a struggle, HOA online voting is an option worth considering, especially in communities with larger numbers.
-Ultimately, though, the decision lies with your HOA board.
+Ultimately, though, the decision lies with your HOA board (provided your state laws and governing documents allow it).
 Check with your HOA attorney to see if online voting is right for you.